 2. Earned specialized certifications;

-3. Attended institutional meetings, conferences, seminars, or workshops;
+3. Attended institutional conferences, seminars, or workshops;

 4. Attended professional meetings, conferences, seminars, or workshops in one’s area of expertise;